 The COVID-19 pandemic had a big role to play in this shift.
 Initially, when the demand for short-term rentals dropped, many Airbnb hosts introduced mid or long-term stays in order to keep their businesses afloat.
-Fast-forward a couple of years and more travelers can choose a long-term stay over a short weekend away thanks to flexible working arrangements.
+Fast-forward a couple of years and more travelers can choose a long-term stay over a short weekend, thanks to flexible working arrangements.

 Plus, for too long guests were forced by travel restrictions to limit their travel plans to destinations that are only a few hours away.
-With most countries returning to normal, guests are making up for lost time and ready to embark on far from home missions that they had to postpone or never had the time for before.
+With most countries returning to normal, guests are making up for lost time and ready to embark on far-from-home missions that they had to postpone or never had the time for before.

-Though, Airbnb long-term rentals aren’t necessarily just a travel trend.
+Though, long-term rentals aren’t necessarily just a travel trend.
 With the right strategy and systems in place, advertising long-term Airbnb rental options can help hosts to boost occupancy and generate consistent rental income.

 Read on to discover what long-term Airbnb rentals are and what benefits they can bring to your vacation rental business.